Dunbar and Hunter Expedition

 The Dunbar and Hunter Expedition, also known as the Grand Expedition, was an expedition led by William Dunbar and Dr. George Hunter with the purpose of exploring the lower portion of the Louisiana Purchase.
 The expedition was given the orders by U.S. President Thomas Jefferson to explore parts of Mississippi and Missouri.
-The members of the expedition recorded information about the Ouachita River, and studied things such as the hot springs in present-day Arkansas and provided one of the earliest descriptions of Arkansas and Louisiana.
+The members of the expedition recorded information about the Ouachita River, and studied things such as the hot springs in present-day Arkansas and provided one of the earliest American descriptions of Arkansas and Louisiana.

 Motivations

 William Dunbar was a Scottish immigrant and scientist living in Natchez, Mississippi, when Jefferson contacted him about the proposed expedition.
 Jefferson wanted the expedition to travel through the southern area of the Louisiana Purchase.
 Specifically, he wanted the expedition to follow the rivers in the area, such as the Red River or the Arkansas River.

 The other leading member of the expedition, George Hunter, was recruited by Jefferson and was instructed to "make observations, to note courses," and to study the same things as Dunbar, but to keep his own account in case their observations differed from one another.
 In 1804, a boat was built for the expedition to travel up the Red River, however the expedition's plans were changed in order to travel to the hot springs instead after receiving word that their initial plans might result in conflict between the expedition and a band of the Osage tribe living in the region.
 With the new plan now in mind, the expedition left in October 1804.